 Paula Williams: There’s also some software called CopyScape.
 That will do this for you.
 And just continuously runs to find out if there’s anything published on the web that’s the same as your material, so that’s pretty cool.
 Catherine, I know you’ve produced a lot of this material.

 Are you concerned about copyright.
 Is that something you’ve run into?

 Kathryn Creedy: I haven’t run into anybody violating my copyright, but I had a conversation at Oshkosh with some of the photographers.
-Who had their stuff blatantly stolen from their website.
+Who had their stuff blatantly stolen from their website and they found later on social media sites.
 And I was shocked to hear that.
 When they did the nice thing and said, by the way this is a copyright.

 You can buy it from me.
 It’s X amount of dollars.
 They were blatantly told in no uncertain terms and expletive deleted you.
 And the photographers had to go after them with their lawyers, and they ended up paying no only their fine, but the lawyers’ fees and the whole nine yards.